 - Bedding Plants – As the month closes as the fall season begins, clear the garden of failing summer annuals.
 Pick off spent flowers to encourage new blooms.
+Turn the soil to aerate, level.
 Plant Primrose, Delphinium, Foxglove, Nemisia, Pansies, Snapdragons, Stock, Sweet Alyssum, Lobelia, Dianthus, and Viola.

 - Planting and Transplanting – Consider planting a fire retardant groundcover on a bare slope or next to the house.
 Some of these include Algerian Ivy, African Daisy, Baccharis, Myoporum, Rosea ice plant and Verbena.
 Select trees and shrubs that won’t necessarily protect you from fire, but won’t add to the situation either.
 Good choices would be Aloe, Acacia, Bougainvillea, Mexican Fan Palm, Rockrose or Yucca.
 Water and fertilize regularly to maintain vigor and keep moisture levels up.